-- Staff should provide work suited to the needs of all individuals in their class to engage them fully and support a calm working environment.
-This includes those who learn quickly, those with a shorter attention span or learning difficulties, and those with additional needs including behavioural. - New staff are inducted with this information, and this policy and the department-appropriate behaviour management guidelines (see appendices ii and iii) are available to staff at all times on the website or in print. - Senior leaders are responsible for ensuring the guidelines are consistently followed to support the safe running of the school and the most effective learning. - Senior and middle leaders offer support to staff members if needed.
+- We believe that positive behaviour and respect should be modelled by all staff. - All staff must follow the school behaviour management guidelines shown in the appendices. - Staff should provide work suited to the needs of all individuals in their class to engage them fully and support a calm working environment.
+This includes those who learn quickly, those with a shorter attention span or learning difficulties, and those with additional needs including behavioural. - New staff are inducted with this information, and this policy and the departmentappropriate behaviour management guidelines (see appendices ii and iii) are available to staff at all times on the website or in print. - Senior leaders are responsible for ensuring the guidelines are consistently followed to support the safe running of the school and the most effective learning. - Senior and middle leaders offer support to staff members if needed.